hashicorp/terraform/website/source/docs/enterprise/packer/builds/starting.html.md

 However, it's not always the case that the entire directory should be uploaded.
 Often, temporary or cache directories and files like `.git`, `.tmp` will be included by default.
-This can cause Atlas to fail at certain sizes and should be avoided.
+This can cause builds to fail at certain sizes and should be avoided.
 You can specify [exclusions](https://packer.io/docs/templates/push.html#exclude) to avoid this situation.

 Packer also allows for a [VCS option](https://packer.io/docs/templates/push.html#vcs)